umbraco/UmbracoDocs/Umbraco-Headless/index.md

 versionFrom: 8.0.0
 ---

-# Umbraco Headless
+# Umbraco Heartcore

-In this section you will find documentation on how to work with Umbraco Headless.
+In this section you will find documentation on how to work with Umbraco Heartcore.

 It includes API documentation, the basics on how to get started and how to work with the available Client Libraries.

-Please note that Umbraco Headless is a specific type of project only available via Umbraco Cloud.
+Please note that Umbraco Heartcore is a specific type of project only available via Umbraco Cloud.

-## What is Umbraco Headless?
+## What is Umbraco Heartcore?

 Umbraco Headless is a SaaS (Software as a Service) offered by Umbraco.
 The service enables you to create and manage content and media in the Umbraco backoffice and make it available to any - and multiple - platforms, devices, channels etc. in order to distribute your content.